CLOSE

 Pressure can also be a driving force for effort.

 Around the time I entered the doctoral program, I started to think about moving on to an environment where I could conduct stable, long-term basic research.
 However, the area of deep learning that I had been involved in often required producing immediate business applications, and I felt that there were few places where I could sit back and engage in basic research.
-I then learned that NTT Laboratories conducts active research in a variety of fields and layers, and comprehensive research is encouraged.
-My graduate school supervisor was from NTT Laboratories, and he recommended NTT Laboratories to me, saying that it is a good place to work, which also led me to choose NTT Laboratories.
+I then learned that NTT R&D conducts active research in a variety of fields and layers, and comprehensive research is encouraged.
+My graduate school supervisor was from NTT R&D, and he recommended NTT R&D to me, saying that it is a good place to work, which also led me to choose NTT R&D.

 After joining the company, when I finally started my research activities, I remember being surprised at the high caliber of the people around me.
 Many are presenting their work at top conferences, and the level of discussions in everyday casual conversations is also very high and very stimulating.
 Everyone produces excellent results every year, and to be honest, I sometimes feel pressure; but that pressure also serves as a driving force for me to work harder.